Interview with Priest Gustavo Riveiro D'Angelo

 How can religious tourism be promoted while maintaining a balance between faith and destination marketing?

-I usually give a very simple example to clarify this question, because sometimes roles get confused and we get lost.
-I always talk about the hospital chaplain and the hospital itself.
-The pastoral care of tourism and evangelization in tourism are like the hospital chaplain: the chaplain takes care of the sick, the doctors, the health personnel and the relatives.
-His presence brings the Gospel to that place, to that concrete reality.
+I usually speak of the hospital chaplain and the complex reality of a hospital.
+The pastoral care of tourism and the evangelization of the world of tourism are like the hospital chaplain: the chaplain takes care of the sick, the doctors, the health personnel and their families, the maintenance and cleaning staff.
+His presence seeks to make the Gospel present in a complex and vertiginous reality such as the hospital.
 However, the hospital chaplain would not be able to do his work if the hospital did not exist.
 Without the hospital, his role would be reduced to visiting the sick in their homes on an individual basis.

 What role does the Church play in the promotion and management of tourism, and religious tourism in particular?